The Ultimate Guide to Credit Cards

 Here are some factors to consider:

 • Annual fee: No annual fee is best, but if you want rewards, a fee of $25 to $500 is typical, depending on the card.
-Remember that any rewards will be offset by the fee, so you’ll need a minimum amount to spend each month to reach that level.
+Remember that any rewards will be offset by the fee, so you’ll need to spend a minimum amount each month to reach that level.
 Some cards start with no annual fee but then add one in the second year.

-• Introductory Offers: Credit cards may provide enticing introductory APRs or balance transfer offers to attract consumers to sign up.
+• Introductory Offers: Credit cards may provide enticing introductory APRs, or balance transfer offers to attract consumers to sign up.
 These offers can mean plenty of savings if used wisely.
 Some cards also offer signup bonuses or additional rewards bonuses after you meet a spending threshold in a specified period of time.
 Determine how these offers factor into your overall use of the card and your financial situation.

 • Interest rate: Expect interest rates of up to 26%, which is very high.
 Avoid paying interest by paying your credit card bill in full each month and on time.